Large enough to lead. Small enough to care.

 - Management and Marketing

-Thinking about transferring to Michigan Tech's School of Business and Economics from another institution?
+Thinking about transferring to Michigan Tech's College of Business from another institution?
 See how your earned credits will transfer in.

-The School of Business and Economics charges itself with providing all business students with the blueprint for professional success.
+The College of Business charges itself with providing all business students with the blueprint for professional success.